sunk0015/Grasswalker_project/guides/getting-started.md

 # Graswalker Quick-Start
 This is a brief "how-to" guide targeted for Lab users to use Grasswalker's functionality.
-If you are a Lab admin with elevated priviliges note that you have access to all below functionality plus additional admin capabilities seen here (link to admin guide).
+Note: Lab admins have access to all functionality described below in addition to those specified in <admin_guide>.

 ## High Level Overview
 * Grasswalker at its core is an academic data sharing resource that allows independent labs to